itfanr/ros2-wiki/Features.md

 # ROS 2 Feature Status

-The features listed below are available in the current ROS 2 beta release.
+The features listed below are available in the current ROS 2 release.
 Unless otherwise specified, the features are available for all supported platforms (Ubuntu 16.04, OS X 10.12.x, Windows 10), DDS implementations (eProsima Fast RTPS and RTI Connext) and programming language client libraries (C++ and Python).
 For planned future development, see the [[Roadmap]].